(www.improvingmedicalstatistics.com)

 Eric Roehm, M.D., F.A.C.C.

 Dr. Roehm is board certified in cardiology.
-He went to medical school at Baylor College of Medicine in Houston, Texas for four years.
-He then spent three years at the University of New Mexico program in Albuquerque, New Mexico in an internal medicine residency.
-He then did a fellowship in cardiac rehabilitation through Harvard Medical School- Brigham and Women’s Hospital, Mass.
-Gen. Hospital, and Mass Rehab Hospital for one year.
-This was followed by a cardiology fellowship at the University of Texas at San Antonio for two years.
-Since completing his training, he has been in private practice as a cardiologist for the past 20 years.
-He has a long standing interest in the proper interpretation of medical trials and studies.
+He went to medical school at Baylor College of Medicine in Houston, Texas.
+He subsequently spent three years in an internal medicine residency at the University of New Mexico program in Albuquerque, New Mexico.
+This was followed by a fellowship in cardiac rehabilitation through Harvard Medical School at Brigham and Women’s Hospital, Mass.
+Gen. Hospital, and Mass Rehab Hospital.
+He then completed a cardiology fellowship at the University of Texas at San Antonio.

 Disclosure: